Urigo/Ionic2CLI-Meteor-WhatsApp/tutorial/step-6.md

 {{> DiffBox tutorialName="ionic2-tutorial" step="6.23"}}

+{{> DiffBox tutorialName="ionic2-tutorial" step="6.24"}}

 Now let's implement the component for the chats options which will handle the profile editing and logging-out:

-{{> DiffBox tutorialName="ionic2-tutorial" step="6.24"}}
+{{> DiffBox tutorialName="ionic2-tutorial" step="6.25"}}

 And let's implement the view as well:

-{{> DiffBox tutorialName="ionic2-tutorial" step="6.25"}}
+{{> DiffBox tutorialName="ionic2-tutorial" step="6.26"}}

 And ofcourse it needs some style re-adjustments:

-{{> DiffBox tutorialName="ionic2-tutorial" step="6.26"}}
+{{> DiffBox tutorialName="ionic2-tutorial" step="6.27"}}

 As for now, once you click on the options icon in the chats view, the popover should appear in the middle of the screen.
 To fix it, we simply gonna edit the `scss` file of the chats page:

-{{> DiffBox tutorialName="ionic2-tutorial" step="6.27"}}
+{{> DiffBox tutorialName="ionic2-tutorial" step="6.28"}}

 This should be the final result of the popover: